“I will honour Christmas in my heart, and try to keep it all the year.” ―

 The Learning Erb's Jesse Tree – This is really simple and beautiful.
 The “journey” portion itself if mostly Scripture, conveniently arranged for you in nightly readings.
 Almost all are a page or less, making it short and sweet for little members.
 Included with the readings are corresponding suggested songs – including YouTube links, if you don't have music accompaniment available at home.
 This guide is extremely reasonable at only $5 for digital download.
 For $10, you can download both the guide and beautiful ornament label guides.
 If you can swing the ornament portion, these are so lovely, and our kids ADORED the corresponding ornaments that appeared with each nightly reading!
 NOTE: you will need to color print the ornament guides, but if you need to be super thrifty, you can simply color print them on normal paper, cut out the circles, punch a hole and hang them with string on your tree.
 If you can spare a little more for longevity's sake, start by having the labels printed on circle labels from Online Labels (be sure to select 2.25" size, wherever you buy them), and stick them on card-stock circles like these pre-cut ones or even wooden ornament circles like these (if you're using a backing, select 2.5" inch to allow room for the hole, and make sure you have at least 28 backings).
 They are really beautiful keepsake ornaments when assembled this way!

-A Gentle Classical Christmas – Be still, my heart.
+A Gentle + Classical Christmas – Be still, my heart.
 You guys, I LOVE anything Gentle + Classical.
 Way too much.
-(I don't get any affiliate for GCP, this is just one of my mama-crushes.
-For newbies to Gentle + Classical, this is a Charlotte Mason-inspired curriculum.)
+(Gentle + Classical Press is a Charlotte Mason-inspired curriculum.)
 This year Erin released a BEAUTIFUL Advent study and the demand was SO GREAT, she entirely SOLD OUT of the first AND second printing in a matter of weeks!!
-(Ya, I think other mamas may be crushing on my crush.)
+(I think other mamas may be crushing on my crush.)
 But GOOD NEWS!
-The digital option is still available on special sale this week. 🙂 You can download this INSTANTLY upon purchase.
-To preview tons of samples and get all the details, go HERE on her site.
+The digital option is still available on special sale this week. 🙂 You can download this INSTANTLY upon purchase. **UPDATE** 04/2022: Gentle + Classical Christmas is back in stock in the Shop!
+Use this link here to get a $5 coupon and get your Advent study ready ahead of the curve!

-Now that you've perused our Christmastime bookshelf, share YOUR favorites, below!
+Now that you've perused our Christmastime bookshelf, I need to hear YOUR favorites, below!